DrBenjamin/Scripting/README.md

 ## Selenium

-In folder `Selenium` you will find the neccessary AutoIt components to run the script(s).
+In folder `Selenium` you will find the neccessary Selenium components to run the script(s).

 Run

 ```bash
 python setup.py install
 ```

 to install the needed required libraries.
+Then open the jupyter notebook `Selenium\NAVIS.ipynb` and run the code blocks.

 ## testim.io